 Yet, what about verses like, “Oh, how I love your law!
 I meditate on it all day long” (Psalm 119:97, NIV)?
 In my Bible (an NASB), it mentions the word “meditate” 17 times in the Old Testament, and “meditation” 7 times.
-So, obviously, all mediation can’t be bad.
+So, obviously, all meditation can’t be bad.

-Then I read this book, called Into God’s Presence: Listening to God through Prayer and Meditation by Liz Babbs.
+Then, I read this book called Into God’s Presence: Listening to God through Prayer and Meditation by Liz Babbs.
 (You can get it here.)
 It radically changed how I look at meditation.
 For Christians, we should definitely be meditating on God’s Word, as the Psalmist said earlier.
 We do not sit in silence, however, for self-discovery.
 Instead, we sit in silence to allow God to speak.

 Try it for yourself with these six ways you can apply Christian meditation to your own Bible Study time.
 Don’t knock it ’til you try it.

 - Read a passage of Scripture several times.
 Dwell on any parts that stand out to you.
 Ask the Lord how you fit into the text.